dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 quasi-Newton algorithm was proposed by William C. Davidon, a physicist working at Argonne National Laboratory.
 He developed the first quasi-Newton algorithm in
 16 KB (2,063 words) - 15:42, 27 March 2019

-Rubik's Cube (redirect from Algorithms for solving Rubik's Cubes) desired effect on the cube is called an algorithm.
-This terminology is derived from the mathematical use of algorithm, meaning a list of well-defined instructions
-72 KB (8,621 words) - 19:36, 10 April 2019

 Kaczmarz method (redirect from Kaczmar's algorithm) The Kaczmarz method or Kaczmarz's algorithm is an iterative algorithm for solving linear equation systems A x = b {\displaystyle Ax=b} .
 It was first
 24 KB (4,046 words) - 15:04, 30 January 2019